On the consistency of jet feedback modelling across different astrophysics hydrodynamical codes: Results

 Rising buoyantly through the stratified medium, these hot, under-dense remnants are slowed by drag forces and shaped by the presence of the wake and drift \citep{Pope_2010, Husko_2023b}, ultimately attaining their terminal velocity after approximately $75$--$125 \, \mathrm{Myr}$.
 Across all codes, the remnants gradually reach remarkably similar terminal velocities and lobe masses.
 Over the course of the remnant phase, most of the energy in the lobes is transferred to the ambient medium.
 By the end of the run, less than $10\%$ of the injected energy remains as thermal and kinetic energy in the lobes, while around $70$--$80\%$ ends up in the medium, primarily as thermal energy.
 Moreover, a significant fraction of the injected energy, about $20\%$, contributes to the gravitational potential energy of the displaced gas.
 These results are broadly consistent between {\sc swift}, {\sc arepo} and both resolutions of {\sc pluto} and are not particularly influenced by our definition of the lobe.

-In the bottom panel of Fig. \ref{fig:11.Jets Remnants} we plot the ambient medium profiles for density, temperature, pressure and entropy after $196 \, \mathrm{Myr}$.
-As expected, once the jets shut off, the profiles begin to move closer to their new equilibrium under the adiabatic conditions of our simulations, while some residual effects of jet activity still persist.
+In the bottom panel of Fig.~\ref{fig:13.Jets Remnants} we plot the ambient medium profiles for density, temperature, pressure and entropy after $196 \, \mathrm{Myr}$.
+As expected, once the jets shut off, the profiles begin to move closer to their new equilibrium under the adiabatic conditions of our simulations.
+Even without cooling, some residual effects of jet activity still remain.
 Both density and pressure remain slightly suppressed at small to intermediate radii, while the entropy profile shows a clear enhancement at intermediate radii, consistent with irreversible heating caused by earlier jet-driven shocks.
 Notably, all three codes predict broadly similar profiles, with only minor variations.